Ankush793/Used-Car-Price-Prediction-Project_FlipRobo/README.md

 The features (columns) contained messy entries and were tidied using some custom functions.
 The following steps were taken.

 - Removed the duplicate rows in the data because it will affect the analysis.
-- Deleted thhe rows with missing values because they ae not up to 1% of the data.
+- Deleted the rows with missing values because they are not up to 1% of the data.
-- Extracted the manufaturer of each car from the Model column
+- Extracted the manufacturer of each car from the Model column
 - Corrected some of the values in the manufacturers column by merging similar value and correcting those wrongly extracted.
 - Removed the pounds symbol and the comma in the values of the price column
 - Removed the commas, space and miles input in all the values of the mileage columns.